EvanGriffin0/comp-theory/README.md

 56-byte, and 64-byte messages) to verify correct padding behaviour and block output.
 A formatted hexadecimal dump is also provided to visually inspect padded blocks.

+## 📘 Problem 4 — Hashes (SHA-256 Compression Function)

+This problem implements the SHA-256 compression function as specified in NIST FIPS 180-4 (§6.2.2).
+Given the current intermediate hash state and a 512-bit message block, the function computes the next hash state.

+The implementation:

+- Constructs the 64-entry message schedule from each 512-bit block.
+- Executes the 64-round SHA-256 compression loop using the standard logical functions (`Ch`, `Maj`, `Σ0`, `Σ1`) and round constants.
+- Updates the intermediate hash state using 32-bit unsigned arithmetic.

+The compression function is validated end-to-end by combining it with the padding and block parsing logic from Problem 3 and comparing the resulting digests against Python’s `hashlib.sha256` for multiple known test vectors.

 ## How to Run the Notebook (GitHub Codespaces)

 This repository is designed to be run directly inside GitHub Codespaces, ensuring reproducibility and simplifying setup.